 It may seem easier in the short term, but in the long term, you’re better off setting limits and sticking to them.
 If you don’t, there’ll be more trouble down the road.

 This summer, consider keeping it simple.
-Don’t talk so much about limits, and curfews and behavior.
-Instead, be more action oriented.
-Be willing to cut things off rather than asking them to cut it off.
+Don’t talk so much about limits, and curfews, and behavior.
+Instead, be more action-oriented.
+Be willing to cut things off rather than asking them to cut them off.
 Be willing to come home early when disrespect shows up in public.
 Be willing to shut down the Internet, when you see that screen time is being ignored.

 The key to summer serenity is setting limits with action…not words.
 Give it try!